 GEORGE GENTLY -In the 1960s, an old-school detective is paired with a potentially shady new partner and has to come to terms with the fact that the lines between the police and the criminals have tentatively been blurred.
 AVAILABLE ON: piecemeal seasons on Netflix, Hulu, AcornTV

-BROADCHURCH: FINALLY STREAMING FOR FREE.
-The British phenomenon (it is the most viewed drama in England, aside from Downton Abbey) stars David Tenant as a tortured detective arriving to a sleepy English beachside hamlet to hopefully not be in the middle of mayhem and get a moment’s rest, and naturally, a murder happens on his first day at the job.
+BROADCHURCH: The British phenomenon (it is the most viewed drama in England, aside from Downton Abbey) stars David Tenant as a tortured detective arriving to a sleepy English beachside hamlet to hopefully not be in the middle of mayhem and get a moment’s rest, and naturally, a murder happens on his first day at the job.
 The town is turned upside down, tensions run sky high, EVERYONE is a suspect, and the amount of secrets that emerge are headspinning enough by themselves, while the final reveal is both heartbreaking and incredibly human.
-The show is shot gorgeously and meant to be enjoyed in HD so spring for that extra $1 per episode, and while FOX has made a remake (also starring Tennant) and season 2 on the British side is in the works, watch this first.
-AVAILABLE ON: Instant Netflix
+Second season is underrated and brings great performances by Charlotte Rampling and James D’Arcy as new additions to the cast.
+AVAILABLE ON: Instant Netflix (Both seasons now)